 Curriculum Management is extremely complex without a great tool.
-This article breaks down some of the key things you should look for in a curriculum tool:
+Continue reading to learn the key elements you should look for in a curriculum tool:

 At the end of the day, your goal is to have all of your faculty buy into the software you select; a curriculum management solution is only useful insofar as it’s adopted by faculty and admins alike.
 If the tool isn’t very usable, has an outdated user interface, or uses terminology that isn’t common to your campus, you’re going to have problems with rollout.
 The two main things to look for are:

 If the answer to either of these is no, you should disqualify the vendor from your curriculum management search.

 Almost all vendors in the curriculum management space can integrate with Student Information Systems and claim to have forms and workflows that can be configured to your institution.
 But how easy is it to actually update forms with custom fields, track items like learning outcomes and adjust highly customizable workflows on the fly?
 Do you have to call customer support to make changes?
 Do you need to put a ticket in with a vendor to do this, or is the system easy enough to use that you can make quick adjustments as needed?

 One thing you’ll hear from schools that use a curriculum management system is that their needs often change over time.
 Schools may want to track policies or additional attributes as a part of course data, or committees may change and turnover.
 Making sure that you can handle these changes without having an overworked staff member devoted to the administration of the platform is incredibly important.